Virtual Internship Program

 - End of Program Reflection Session that includes evaluation of the internship, goal attainment analysis, resume and interviewing workshop, and personal and professional development discussion.

-Please attend one information session to learn more about VIP, as well as other CCE Spring Internship Programs (CCIA and CAE).
+Please attend one information session to learn more about VIP, as well as other CCE Spring Internship Programs (CAE, KCCAP @ CU, and SIP).

 CCE Conference Room